chan2git/splunk-bots/botsv3/README.md

 **Answer: Frothly-Brewery-Financial-Planning-FY2019-Draft.xlsm**

 ### Q302: What is the name of the executable that was embedded in the malware?
-Answer guidance: Include the file extension.

 The provided hint suggests using `XmlWinEventLog:Microsoft-Windows-Sysmon/Operational` as the sourcetype.